 - Put blue fluorescent light protectors over fluorescent bulbs

 It’s wonderful to see strategies that I advocate in actual practice.
 One of the first dimensions of learning is “Attitude and Perception.”
-The classroom environment plays a key role in promoting positive attitudes and perceptions for learning.
+The classroom environment plays a key role in promoting positive attitudes and perceptions of learning.
 Studies have also theorized that natural lighting improves visibility, health, mood, and behavior.
 And students aren’t the only ones who benefit – adults in the classroom enjoy the benefits of natural lighting as well!

-My Educational Resources page** has several good articles on the benefits of colored lighting, natural and full-spectrum lighting, and ways to soften and diffuse the harshness of florescent lighting, just like Ms. Acosta did in her classroom.
+My Educational Resources page** has several good articles on the benefits of colored lighting, natural and full-spectrum lighting, and ways to soften and diffuse the harshness of fluorescent lighting, just like Ms. Acosta did in her classroom.

 What is your experience?
 Have you tried any of these strategies in your classroom?
 Do you know a colleague who has?
 If so, please take a moment to share your experience with us, here.